muskan111jat/smart-contact-manager-/README.md

-A full-stack web application built with Java and the Spring Framework that allows users to securely manage their personal contacts.
+A  web application built with Java and the Spring Framework that allows users to securely manage their personal contacts.
 This project serves as a practical demonstration of core backend development concepts, including database management, user authentication, and server-side rendering.

 ## Screenshots